High-Tech Car-Guarding

 It’s from Bridget McGregor, my personal seventy-some year-old car guard; Feisty, never been married.
 “What?!
 I’ve got no time for men!
 Like them as friends, but I’m not taking any of their nonsense!”
 Actually, she didn’t really sms me herself – she got someone else to.
 Tommy would say “She’s got no technologe.”
 Hey, but she USED technology – and that helped me!

-She let slip the first hint the other day that she might like girls, but has probably never acted on the impulse, being very ‘traditionally-minded’; I lent her a bird book as she was going on a trip to Kruger Park in a mini-bus for a week on a Pensioners Casino Special; When I gave her the book she said with a grin that she would be “keeping an eye out more for the two-legged kind” (she meant non-feathered).
+She let slip the first hint the other day that she might like girls, but has probably never acted on the impulse, being very ‘traditionally-minded;’ I lent her a bird book as she was going on a trip to Kruger Park in a mini-bus for a week on a Pensioners Casino Special; When I gave her the book she said with a grin that she would be “Keeping an eye out more for the two-legged kind,” (forgetting that both birds and chicks have two legs.
+She meant non-feathered of course).
 I just said “Aha!
-Me too!”.
+Me too!”

 She took over from my previous personal car guard fellow-ex-Harrismithian Jan Kleynhans.
 Grog is Jan’s downfall; makes him wobble quite badly every now and then.
-He took over from Abdul Karim from the Congo.
+He took over from French-speaking Abdul Karim from the Congo.
 Abdul is still around, he’s now Bridget’s supervisor, but Jan has emigrated.
-To the Southern Cape to be with his daughter.
+He has left the half-house he was inhabiting with his vrou and moved to the Southern Cape to be with his daughter.

-edit: Not too long after this Jan was back.
-Uitgeskop by his daughter.
+edit: Not too long after this, Jan was back.
+Uitgeskop by his daughter, he chuckled, ‘heeltemal my skuld.’
+Has a mischievous grin n chuckle does my fellow Harrismithian.